 This larage volume is now completed and is a comprehensive study of the shipbuilding family, the shipbuilding yard (the last to close in Liverpool)and histories of all 262 vessels built at the yard.

 The yard was operational through much of the nineteenth century and bears witness to the evolution of ship design from wooden construction to iron and steel, and from sail to steam.
 The immediate family history, is featured plus their family homes and estate, still well known and used by the public in Wirral.
-It is hoped publication will be some time in 2018.
+Publication will be some time in 2019.

 A-Z of Chester: Places-People-History